Kenya’s first presidential debate aired on Monday February 11. Reports say it was easily the most watched local TV event of recent years in Kenya.

-The other production is structural.
+The other problem is structural.
 The best news media is mostly local, often appealing to core constituencies that are vested in a certain (often narrow) view of a country.

 Films take longer, allowing many quiet moments of deep thought, and involve far more people than the most complex story newspaper or TV news will ever do.

-While news is local, no film or documentary can expect to be successful by showing only at home.
-It needs to show in other parts of Africa, and enter many film festivals in Europe and North America for it to be a success and make a modest return on the investment that goes into them – and build a reputation for the directors.
+While news is local, few films or documentaries can expect to be successful by showing only at home.
+They need to show in other parts of Africa, and enter many film festivals in Europe and North America for them to be a success and make a modest return on the investment that goes into them – and build a reputation for the directors.

 That requires that the parochialism and gratuitous drama that makes local news stories a bit hit, have to be expunged.
 And the stereotypical narrative that might unnerve liberal global audiences has to be tempered.
 In addition, a good film or documentary must find a sub-theme in a local story that has universal resonance.
 Done well, by the end of it is a far better product than you will find in any TV news or newspaper.

 On the face of it, most of the documentaries and films listed here have nothing in common.
 What, you might ask, does a documentary on land and cultural feuds in rural Rift Valley (Disputed Fields), have with an edgy crime drama in Nairobi (Nairobi Half Life), or graffiti on Koinange Street, which is famous for its night prostitutes?